 Michelle Wagner, SLP-CCC

 Kristin Garr, SLP-CCC

-Tonia Wilson has served as the lead SLP for DISD since 2004.
+Tonia Wilson has over 20 years experience and has served as the lead SLP for DISD since 2004.

 Team Leader Profile: